RanggaRvc/python-basic-playground/README.md

-# Python-basic-playground
+# Python Basic Playground

-My first GitHub repository.
+This is my first GitHub repository.
-This repo contains basic Python practice as I start my journey in software engineering.
+It contains basic Python practice as I start my journey in software engineering.

-Topics:

--Print & Variables
--Loops
--Basic syntax

-> This repository is a learning log to document my progress in Python and software engineering fundamentals.
+> This repository serves as a learning log to document my progress in Python and software engineering fundamentals.

+## Topics Covered
+- Print & Variables
+- Conditional Statements (if–else)
+- Loops
+- User Input
+- Lists
+- Dictionaries
+- Functions

+## Notes
+Each file focuses on one core concept to keep the learning process simple and structured.

+## Status
+Completed ✅